-It is the part that application developer describes what Context Model data to retrieve for running result of CQL.
-The application developer can use comma (',') to retrieve multiple Context Models.
+Application developer should describe what Context Model data to retrieve from running result of CQL.
+The application developer can use comma (',') or white space (' ') to retrieve multiple Context Models.

-The Context Model can be defined refer to CQL's [Condition] part description.
-For example, if [Condition] part is described like 'Device.EPG.CurrentInfo.value != "null" then [ContextModel] can hold Device, Device.EPG, Device.CurrentInfo Context Models.
+The Context Model can be defined by CQL's [Condition] part description.
+For example, if [Condition] part is described like 'Device.EPG.CurrentInfo.value != "null" then [ContextModel] contains Device, Device.EPG, Device.CurrentInfo Context Models.

-If [Condition] part is described to combine conditions like 'Device.EPG.value != "null" and Device.EPG.CurrentInfo.value != "null" using 'and' keyword, the [ContextModel] part can hold Device, Device.EPG Context Models because these two things are the only intersect of two conditions.
+If [Condition] part is described to combine conditions like 'Device.EPG.value != "null" and Device.EPG.CurrentInfo.value != "null" using 'and' keyword, the [ContextModel] part contains Device, Device.EPG Context Models because these two things are the only intersect of two conditions.